pillmuncher/pyraxial/README.md

 iterator as an argument, the behavior will be undefined, probably raising an exception, or worse, causing inexplicably wrong results.

-Rects can be used as a drop-in in contexts where paraxial rectangles are represented by 4-tuples, like e.g. Pillow's `Image.crop()` method.
+Rects can be used as a drop-in in contexts where axis-aligned rectangles are represented by 4-tuples, like e.g. Pillow's `Image.crop()` method.
 For contexts where such rectangles are represented as pairs of point coordinates the class method `Rect.from_points` and the `Rect.points` property can be used.